froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

 Now that we have everything set up, we can write a design spec!

-We _could_ write specs for atomic elements such as buttons and paragraphs, but as discussed in part 1 of this article, those are a good fit for visual regression tests, which we're not covering here.
+We _could_ write specs for atoms such as buttons and paragraphs, but as discussed in part 1 of this article, those are a better fit for visual regression tests, which we're not covering here.

 Galen specialises in checking responsive layouts, so it is better suited for testing compound patterns like molecules and organisms.

-In this tutorial, we'll test Hiketracker's global header organism, as it is relatively simple, but has some differences across breakpoints.
+In this tutorial, we'll test Hiketracker's global header organism, as it is relatively simple, but has some important differences across breakpoints.

-In the spirit of Mobile First, we'll start by testing the component on Firefox at a narrow viewport size of 432 by 736 pixels.
+In the spirit of _mobile first_, we'll start by testing the component on Firefox at a narrow viewport size of 432 by 736 pixels.

 Here is what we expect to see: